What's Coming to Netflix in November 2022

 What’s Coming to Netflix on November 11th

-- Ancient Apocalypse (Season 1) Netflix Original Documentary – 8-episode series presented by Graham Hancock looking into lost civilizations.
+- Ancient Apocalypse (Season 1) Netflix Original Documentary – 8-episode docu-series presented by Graham Hancock looking into lost civilizations.

 - Capturing the Killer Nurse (2022) Netflix Original Documentary – A companion documentary to Netflix’s A Good Nurse about Charlie Cullen at the Somerset Medical Center.